Crossbow-js/crossbow.github.io/_src/docs/other-ways-of-defining-tasks.md

 ### Inline Functions

-If your input file is Javascript, such as a `cbfile.js` or `crossbow.js`, then you can just place function directly into task definitions.
+If your input file is Javascript, such as a `cbfile.js` or `crossbow.js`, then you can just place your functions directly into task definitions.

 ```js